 What is super fun is that the buds close up tight at night and then slowly open during the day.
 Another thing to know about strawflowers is that the same flower will bloom for weeks and weeks.
 They were also blooming right until the freeze around Halloween.

 In September, I started cutting them to bring inside to dry.
 I made little bunches and hung them upside down.
-Strawflowers were also one of the cut flowers that I save the seeds from to grow this year.
-If you leave them in the garden they will dry and go to seed, which looks very similar to a fuzzy dandelion.
+Strawflowers were also one of the cut flowers that I saved the seeds from to grow this year.
+If you leave them in the garden, they will dry and go to seed, which looks very similar to a fuzzy dandelion.

 What I really liked about the celosia is that it grows up straight and tall before the flowers start opening.
 I grew the amaranth in the back row so it could hang over the fence.